Hotel Room Investment - Regular Rental Income

-Hotel room investment can give you a regular passive income together with an exit strategy that can deliver a lump sum profit when you decide to sell up.
+A Hotel room investment property can give you a regular passive income together with an exit strategy that can deliver a lump sum profit when you decide to sell up.
 As an investor you can enjoy the regular, passive rental income along with the lump-sum profit on exit without having to do any work at all – these are truly hands-free investments!
 As the investor, all you need to do is write the cheque and then sit back and collect your assured returns as everything is fully-managed on your behalf.

 N.B.
 This post was updated in September 2019

 Hotel Investment - Why Investors Are Turning To Hotel Room Investment For Greater Returns & Assured Exit Strategy

-Compared to other forms of investment such as a FTSE 100 shares portfolio (4%), cash deposit accounts (1%) and 10-year gilts (0.95%) a hotel property investment offers a much better return than any asset class outside of property investment.
+Compared to other forms of investment such as a FTSE 100 shares portfolio (4%), cash deposit accounts (1%) and 10-year gilts (0.95%) a hotel room investment offers a much better return than any asset class outside of property investment.

-In comparison to other types of property investment, a hotel investment also offers higher returns despite the lower entry price.
+In comparison to other types of property investment, a hotel room investment property also offers higher returns despite the lower entry price.
 With a regular buy-to-let investment, depending on the area, the NET yields will only be around 7% or less in 2019, and generally the further down south you go the lower the yields due to expensive overheads.
-This brings us to another advantage of buying hotel rooms for investment – there are no ongoing or hidden costs – once you have purchased the unit you will not be asked to make any further payments and the assured returns are NET returns which means that no deductions will be made from this income.
+This brings us to another advantage of hotel room investment – there are no ongoing or hidden costs – once you have purchased the unit you will not be asked to make any further payments and the assured returns are NET returns which means that no deductions will be made from this income.

 What Are The Advantages Of Buy-To-Let Hotel Rooms Investment?

-No admin required – A hotel property investment is very straightforward because there aren’t any admin or maintenance requirements.
+No admin required – A hotel room investment is very straightforward because there aren’t any admin or maintenance requirements.
 As the investor, you buy a room which is registered to you at the land registry.
 You receive income from the room every three-months for at least 5 years.

 Diversifying your portfolio – You can diversify your portfolio with a hotel room investment.
 Many investors will focus on residential buy-to-lets and possibly student properties, however, a hotel investment can be a good way to balance your portfolio so that your eggs aren’t all in one basket.
 Diversification allows you to spread your risks should sectors in the property market experience volatility.